witold-gawlowski/octet/README.md

 ![inspirtation](https://github.com/witold-gawlowski/octet/blob/Tools_and_Middleware_1/octet/src/projects/my_bridge/Concept/14446003_1212966025441859_1981789854985566161_n.jpg)

 For that I needed a canyon mesh.
-Initially I wanted to create it myself and learn blender as a side-effect but decided to ask on the facebook group first.
+Initially I wanted to create it myself and learn blender as a side-effect but decided to ask on our facebook group first.
 Martin Skarregaard has answered me and we started to collaborate.
 I have created a story-board for him:

 ![](https://github.com/witold-gawlowski/octet/blob/Tools_and_Middleware_1/octet/src/projects/my_bridge/Concept/canyon%20mesh%20specification.jpg)